 Year 7 Library Induction

-There are six networked desktop computers which pupils can use before and after school and during break and lunch for schoolwork.
-Pupils must sign a consent form to use the computers.
+There are six networked desktop computers which lower school pupils can use before and after school and during break and lunch for schoolwork.
+Pupils must sign a consent form to use.

 Pupils can buy stationery from the Heads of Year office in the library Monday to Friday from 8.00am to 8.30am.